Last updated: November 10, 2020

 Managed WordPress Hosting

-If you are running a serious business website with a lot of traffic, you night be a good candidate for a managed hosting plan.
+If you are running a serious business website with a lot of traffic, or a busy woocommerce shop you might be a good candidate for a managed hosting plan.
 These plans bring a level of service beyond simply having better access to technology (though they often come with that as well).

 Whether you are on a discount shared hosting plan, or the most expensive managed VPS you can find, there are a number of strategies that will improve your WordPress performance and hosting experience.